Question 1: What is the Valuation Roll?

 Question 3: Is it mandatory for property owners/occupiers to complete a Return and submit the Return to Valuation Division?

 Answer: Yes.
 In accordance with the Public Notice issued pursuant to Section 29 of the Valuation of Land Act, Chap.
-58:03 of the Laws of the Republic of Trinidad and Tobago, every person in possession of residential land, commercial land, agricultural land or any combination of the above (mixed use) in Trinidad and Tobago is required to furnish to the Commissioner of Valuations a Return containing the particulars required by the Commissioner of Valuations.
+58:03, every person in possession of residential land, commercial land, agricultural land or any combination of the above (mixed use) in the Republic of Trinidad and Tobago was required to furnish to the Commissioner of Valuations with a Return containing the particulars required by the Commissioner of Valuations.

-Answer: The Valuation Roll is not Property Tax.
-The Valuation Roll is a record of data on all parcels of land in Trinidad and Tobago inclusive of value.
+Answer: No, the Valuation Roll is not Property Tax.
+The Valuation Roll is a record of data on all parcels of land in the Republic of Trinidad and Tobago inclusive of their value.
 The Valuation Division does not process or collect Property Tax.

 Answer: A Property Identification Number or PIN is issued for every property on the Valuation Roll.
 When the valuations take effect every valuation in respect of any district appearing on the assessment roll prepared under the Lands & Building Taxes shall cease to have effect.

-Answer: Each property shall have only one Property Identification Number (PIN).
+Answer: No. Each property shall have only one Property Identification Number

 Answer: The Deed or Certificate of Title/Memorandum of Transfer will identify ownership of land/property.
-If no title document is provided with the Return, the Valuation Division can only identify the submitter of the Return as an Occupier and not an Owner for the Valuation Roll.
+If no title document is provided with the Return, the Valuation Division can only identify the submitter of the Return as an Occupier and not an Owner for the purposes of the Valuation Roll.